We hand over personal information to get cards. But is it safe?

 Even if your credit card company closely guards your data, there’s the chance that a merchant could lose your credit card information.
 Your own computer hardware could be hacked, and thieves could steal your credit card information at ATMs.

 So it’s not just your bank’s job to keep your information safe.
 It’s a good idea for you to be vigilant as well.

 Your credit card spending isn’t private

 Credit cards are incredibly convenient.
-The tradeoff for using them, however, is losing your financial anonymity.
+However, the tradeoff for using them is losing your financial anonymity.